flamewing/mdcolors/README.md

     └── Palette fade...
 ```

-`Palette fade` is still being developed.
-As a result, it is disabled and cannot be used.
+`Fix Colors` converts images to Mega Drive colors.
+Works on indexed or RGN images.

+`Palette fade` does 16-step fades to/from black/white, with each step in a separate layer.
+This one supports only RGB images.

-`Fix Colors` is what you want.
-You are greeted with 3 choices for source, 3 choices for destination, and a choice of whether to allow shadow/highlight colors or not.
+For either plugin, You are greeted with 3 choices for source, 3 choices for destination, and a choice of whether to allow shadow/highlight colors or not.

 - **Options for source and destination:** For source, it assumes that the input image is close to the given selection.
 For destination, this is what you want the script to produce.
   - *SonMapEd colors:* These are the colors used by SonMapEd.
 Each channel (red, green, and blue) is a multiple of 32.